LandonTClipp/LandonTClipp.github.io/docs/blog/posts/2026-05-08-iommu-and-hardware-isolation.md

 +--------------------------------------------------------------------------+
 ```

-These two scenarios share an important structural property: the outer security domain — the bare metal host — is owned by the cloud provider.
+These two scenarios share an important structural property: the outer security domain, the bare metal host, is owned by the cloud provider.
 The tenant’s VM lives inside it.
 This has a direct consequence for GPU virtualization.
 When the provider uses the host IOMMU to isolate tenant VMs, that hardware is consumed by the outer layer.
-A tenant that wants to further subdivide devices among their own workloads faces a narrow path to hardware-backed isolation — nested IOMMU translation exists in hardware but software support for exposing it to guests is still immature.
+A tenant that wants to further subdivide devices among their own workloads faces a narrow path to hardware-backed isolation, nested IOMMU translation exists in hardware but software support for exposing it to guests is still immature.
 In practice, most are forced to fall back on software-based device isolation.
 This is the primary reason GPU virtualization products operate under weaker isolation models than bare metal: not by choice, but because the hardware isolation machinery was already spoken for.
-Every technique in this space trades isolation strength for performance or hardware availability — a tension that runs through everything that follows.
+Every technique in this space trades isolation strength for performance or hardware availability.

 ## How the IOMMU Builds a Device Security Domain

 The [previous post](2026-02-15-pcie-mmio.md) established what the IOMMU does: it translates device-visible addresses into host physical addresses.
-Here we look at how it does it — specifically, how the IOMMU uses that translation layer to place a PCIe device inside a hardware-enforced memory security domain.
+Here we look at how it does it, specifically how the IOMMU uses that translation layer to place a PCIe device inside a hardware-enforced memory security domain.
 The IOMMU enforces this by forcing every device DMA through a translation it controls.

 Instead of allowing a device to say: